Change is coming to the rankings, it's inevitable, says Djokovic

 Djokovic has made changes to his schedule to spend more time with his family and since his Melbourne win has only played the Monte Carlo Masters and an event at home in Belgrade.

-He will wind up his preparations for the French Open, which starts at the end of the month, with this week's Rome Masters and another ATP event in Belgrade.
+He will wind up his preparations for the French Open with this week's Rome Masters and another ATP event in Belgrade.

 "Four tournaments before French is I think enough in terms of the match play," he said.
 "So I'm building my fitness and I'm building just my game slowly step by step in order to peak in Paris.
 That's definitely where I want to play my best."